HiroanaP/blog-card/README.md

     After that, open index.html in your browser or run a local server to see the card in action.

 4. **Development Process**
+    Design Analysis:
-    Design Analysis: I reviewed the Figma design and the style-guide.md from Frontend Mentor to identify sizes, colors, and spacing.
+    I reviewed the Figma design and the style-guide.md from Frontend Mentor to identify sizes, colors, and spacing.

+    HTML Structure:
-    HTML Structure: I set up a basic semantic structure (sections, divs, etc.) to build the card layout.
+    I set up a basic semantic structure (sections, divs, etc.) to build the card layout.

+    Tailwind Configuration:
-    Tailwind Configuration: I configured Tailwind via npm and my tailwind.config.js file.
+    I configured Tailwind via npm and my tailwind.config.js file.

+    Base Styles:
-    Base Styles: I first applied utility classes for typography, colors, and spacing.
+    I first applied utility classes for typography, colors, and spacing.

-    Interactions & Responsiveness: I used Tailwind’s hover: and focus: prefixes for interactive elements and relied on responsive breakpoints ```(sm:, md:)``` for layout adjustments.
+    Interactions & Responsiveness: I used Tailwind’s ```hover:``` and ```focus:``` prefixes for interactive elements and relied on responsive breakpoints ```(sm:, md:)``` for layout adjustments.

+    ***Customization***:
-    Customization: I learned how to add custom styles (colors, fonts) in Tailwind’s version 4.
+    I learned how to add custom styles (colors, fonts) in Tailwind’s version 4.

 5. **Challenges**
     ***Customizing Tailwind CSS***:
     I initially struggled with adding my own colors and fonts in Tailwind CSS v4.